towed-imagery-field-manual/towed-imagery-field-manual.github.io/pages/06-post-survey-preparations.md

 54. Create a metadata record describing the data collection.
 Provide as much detail as possible on the deployment (either directly in the metadata record itself, or in the form of attached field sheets as .csv, .txt or similar).
 Details of minimum metadata requirements are provided in the On-board Data Storage section above.
 Publish metadata record(s) to the [Australian Ocean Data Network (AODN) catalogue](http://catalogue.aodn.org.au/geonetwork/srv/eng/main.home) as soon as possible after metadata has been QC-d.
 This can be done in one of two ways:
 *   If metadata from your agency is regularly harvested by the AODN, follow agency-specific protocols for metadata and data release.
 *   Otherwise, metadata records can be created and submitted via the [AODN Data Submission Tool](https://metadataentry.aodn.org.au/submit).
 Note that user registration is required, but this is free and immediate.
+As of January 2024, this tool is under maintenance, and metadata submissions should be sent to info@aodn.org.au until it is again active.

     	Lodging metadata with AODN in advance of annotation data being available is an important step in documenting the methods and location of acquired imagery and enhancing future discoverability of the data.